 No Fee.
 Although there is no fee, you will be investing your time and energy, and your intentions, in the community.
 Shared accommodation, meals and workshops included.

-This program is funded by contributions made to the Ashram’s Education and Outreach fund.
-Contributions of any size, made in a spirit of generosity, are welcome.
-Even a small contribution reflects your desire to help someone else have the same opportunity, and can be made at any time.
+This program is funded by donations made to the Ashram’s Education and Outreach fund.
+Donations of any size, made in a spirit of generosity, are welcome.
+Even a small donation reflects your desire to help someone else have the same opportunity, and can be made at any time.

 Minimum four-week commitment required.

 2019: Mar 5 – Apr 1, Apr 2 – Apr 29, Apr 30 – May 27, May 28 – Jun 24, Jun 25 – Jul 22, Jul 23 – Aug 19, Aug 20 – Sep 16, Sep 17 – Oct 14, Oct 15 – Nov 11, Nov 12 – Dec 9

 In order to fully process applications, they must be received no later than 2 weeks prior to intake date.

 Learn More about Karma Yoga: